kamalraj21intel/uwc-docs/source/Pages/page_04.rst

 .. note::

-To change the use case that is running, then rerun the "./02_provision_build_UWC.sh" script.
+Rerun the "./02_provision_build_UWC.sh" script to change the use case that is running.
 This will remove or kill all the containers of the existing use case and recreate the consolidated docker-compose.yml and consolidated eii_config.json file per the new use case selected in the "./02_provision_build_UWC.sh" script.
-Provisioning is also done as part of this script.
+Provisioning and build is also done as part of this script.
 Run the "03_Run_UWC.sh" script after running the "02_provision_build_UWC.sh" script.
-This will build the containers of the new use case.
+This will bring up all the containers of the new use case.